Grantee Spotlight: Grant Supports California Trout’s New Monitoring Project on the Klamath

 California Trout, in collaboration with nonprofits and government agencies, the Klamath Tribes (Klamath, Modoc, Yahooskin-Paiut), Karuk Tribe and Yurok Tribe, launched the Klamath River Monitoring Program in July.
 The program’s mission is to understand the benefits of dam removal including how fish repopulate newly opened habitats and how they respond to landscape level restoration.

-Support from Humboldt Area and Wild Rivers Community Foundation catalyzed a 5x pledge from federal fundings sources to launch a cutting-edge science and monitoring study.
+Support from Humboldt Area and Wild Rivers Community Foundation catalyzed a 5x pledge from federal funding sources to launch a cutting-edge science and monitoring study.

 Damon H. Goodman, the Klamath-Mt.
 Shasta Regional Director for CalTrout